yantokun/TestApplication/README.md

 # TestApplication
-This repository is for interviewing purpose
+This repository is for interviewing purpose.